Disentanglement of Sources in a Multi-Stream Variational Autoencoder: Experiments

-We used DNN architectures (encoders and decoders) from \cite{neri2021unsupervised}, each comprising five feed-forward linear blocks with ReLU activations and batch normalization.
-Encoder layer dimensions and input size $D$ are: $D=784$, (700-600-500-400-300) for MNIST, and $D=4369$, (428-320-224-160-80) for speech.
-The latent space has dimension $2\times H\times K$, where $2$ stands for mean and variance in \eqref{eq:encoder}, $H=20$.
+The following subsections detail the individual numerical experiments.
+In all experiments, we used DNN architectures (encoders and decoders) from \cite{neri2021unsupervised}, each comprising five feed-forward linear blocks with ReLU activations and batch normalization.
+Input size $D$ and encoder layer dimensions are: $D=784$, (700-600-500-400-300) for MNIST, and $D=4369$, (428-320-224-160-80) for speech spectrograms.
+The continuous latent space has dimension $2\times Z\times H$, where $2$ stands for mean and variance in Eq.~\eqref{eq:encoder}, $Z=20$.
 Decoders are mirror architectures of the encoders.
 We used ADAM optimizer with negligible decay (0.02\% per epoch) and learning rates of $lr_1 = 0.0001$ (for all pretraining and Sec.~\ref{application_acoustic}) and $lr_2 = 0.0002$ (Sec.~\ref{proof_concept}-\ref{extension_K_sources}).
-The number of samples $M=100$ and batch size $B=8$ for Sec.~\ref{proof_concept} and standard $M=1$, $B=125$ for Sec.~\ref{extension_K_sources} and ~\ref{application_acoustic} due to increasingly large dimensionality.
-All training and inference were performed on an NVIDIA Tesla V100 GPU.
+The number of samples $M=100$ and batch size $B=8$ for Sec.~\ref{proof_concept} and standard $M=1$, $B=125$ for Sec.~\ref{extension_K_sources} and ~\ref{application_acoustic} due to increasingly large tensor dimensionality.
+All training and inference experiments were performed on an NVIDIA Tesla V100 GPU.
+The source code will be made publicly available together with a future accepted version of the paper.